getyoti/yoti-java-sdk/README.md

 This error usually manifests itself when constructing and instance of the Yoti Client to read the private key.

-Generally you'll see an error message and stack trace as follows:
+Generally you'll encounter an exception with an message and stack trace as follows:

 ```java
 com.yoti.api.client.InitialisationException: Cannot load key pair